 Four Committees assist the Board in exercising its responsibilities and provide it with recommendations and advice.
 These Committees are the:

-- Finance, Risk & Audit Committee (Charter, PDF)
+- Finance, Investment & Audit Committee (Charter, PDF)

 - Membership Committee (Charter, PDF)